middleman/middleman-minify-html/README.md

 # Middleman-Minify-HTML

-middleman-minify-html is an extension for the [Middleman] static site generator that minifies whitespace via [Htmlcompressor](https://github.com/paolochiodi/htmlcompressor).
+middleman-minify-html is an extension for the [Middleman] static site generator that minifies whitespace around HTML via [Htmlcompressor](https://github.com/paolochiodi/htmlcompressor).

 ## Installation